dagster-io/project-dagster-university/README.md

-# dagster_university
+# Dagster University: Dagster + dbt

-This is a [Dagster](https://dagster.io/) project made to accompany Dagster University coursework.
+This is the finished version of the [Dagster](https://dagster.io/) project made to accompany Dagster University's [Dagster + dbt course](https://courses.dagster.io/courses/dagster-dbt).

+> **Looking for the starter project for the Dagster + dbt course?** Use the [`module/dagster-and-dbt-starter` branch](https://github.com/dagster-io/project-dagster-university/tree/module/dagster-and-dbt-starter).

 ## Getting started